Smurfs: The Lost Village: Production

-On May 10, 2012, two weeks after they announced production of The Smurfs 2, Columbia Pictures and Sony Pictures Animation were already developing a script for The Smurfs 3, with writers Karey Kirkpatrick and Chris Poche.
+On May 10, 2012, two weeks after they announced production of The Smurfs 2, Sony Pictures Animation and Columbia Pictures were already developing a script for The Smurfs 3, with writers Karey Kirkpatrick and Chris Poche.
 Hank Azaria, who played Gargamel in the first two films, revealed that the third film "might actually deal with the genuine origin of how all these characters ran into each other way back when."
 Plans for a second sequel were later scrapped, with a completely computer-animated reboot to be produced instead.

 Kelly Asbury was confirmed as director in March 2014.
 It was revealed that the film would explore the origins of the Smurfs, and feature a new take on the characters, with designs and environments more closely following the artwork created by Peyo, the creator of the Smurfs franchise.

 Jordan Kerner served as producer, with Mary Ellen Bauder co-producing.
 On June 14, 2015, Sony Pictures Animation confirmed the original title of Get Smurfy, along with a first look at the film.
 On February 12, 2016, it was confirmed that the film had been retitled to Smurfs: The Lost Village.
 LStar Capital and Wanda Pictures co-financed the film.

 Asbury cited classic films like Raiders of the Lost Ark (1981) and The Goonies (1985) as his main inspirations.
 The Forbidden Forest is inspired by the Land of Oz, Pandora and Wonderland, filled with dangerous and magical creatures.

 On January 16, 2015, Mandy Patinkin was added to the cast of the animated adventure film to voice Papa Smurf, who was previously voiced by Jonathan Winters in the live-action/CGI films.
 On June 14, 2015, Demi Lovato was revealed as the voice of Smurfette, and Rainn Wilson as Gargamel.
 Frank Welker, who voices Gargamel's pet cat Azrael, is the only voice actor to reprise his role from the live-action films.

 The film is dedicated to Jonathan Winters (the voice actor of Papa Smurf) and Anton Yelchin (Clumsy Smurf), and Nine Culliford.